CS514-F17/SongFinder/specifications/project3.md

 **Propose your own (up to 10 points)** - Propose your own feature during office hour.
 The instructor will tell you whether it is allowable and how many points it will be worth.

+**Multithreaded last.fm client (2.5 points)** - Use a `WorkQueue` to use multiple threads to fetch content from last.fm concurrently.

+**Pagination (7.5 points)** - On any page that contains a list of results, allow the user to view either 5, 10, or 25 results per page and then use a Next/Previous button or link to go to the next/previous page.

 ## Submission ##
 You do **not** need to pass any unit tests for this project.
 You *may* remove the code that saves the `MusicLibrary` and the search output to a file.